Domestic Demand in USA

 USA - Domestic Demand

-The Federal Reserve expects economic growth of 2.5% in 2018 and 2.1% in 2019.
-FocusEconomics Consensus Forecast panelists are slowly factoring in the tax rewrite and expect GDP to expand 2.6% next year, which is unchanged from last month’s forecast.
-For 2019, the panel sees the economy expanding 2.2%.
+The Federal Reserve expects economic growth of 2.7% in 2018 and 2.4% in 2019.
+FocusEconomics Consensus Forecast panelists also expect GDP to expand 2.7% this year, which is unchanged from last month’s forecast.
+For 2019, the panel expects the economy to expand 2.4%.

 United States - Domestic Demand Data